Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Make sure that you get some healthy treats so your dog will have a reward whenever they successfully complete the task.
 You may want to get a clicker before training your dog if you don’t already have one.
 Clickers can help to reinforce good behavior and can make it a lot easier to train your puppy.

 There are some basic instructions that you can follow to make this fairly simple.

 - Get your dog to sit or lie down, depending on which position that you want them to go into when you tell them to stay.

 - Once they’re in position, say "stay" in a normal tone of voice that you’ll be able to recreate whenever you want your dog to listen.

 - Put your hand out in front of you and make sure that your palm is facing forward.
 If you have a clicker, you can click it several times and reward your dog.
 Even if you don’t have a clicker, give them a treat.

 - Practice this a few times, then tell him to lie down or sit.
-Increase the distance and the length of time that you get your dog to stay every time that he successfully completes the task.
+Increase the distance and the length of time that you get your dog to stay every time he successfully completes the task.

 - If your dog is unable to complete the next level of the task, then go back and resume training him at an easier level.